scottduff/WVU_CYBR_510_Group/README.md

 # This script is a combination script that combines all other students tools into one large script.

-# These functions and overall design of the script was work Scott Duff completed.
+# The following functions and the overall design of the script was completed by Scott Duff.
 # function adminMenu
 # function getaclExport